Tackle the Huachuca Mountains in this one-day event!

 Challenge yourself with one, two, or three peaks–all in one day–in the Sky Islands Summit Challenge!
 Held in partnership with the USDA Forest Service, Coronado National Forest, this event is one of a kind!
 All participants get an awesome swag bag, event shirt, bragging rights, and amazing views from the top!
 The Summit Challenge will take place regardless of weather conditions, unless extreme thunder and lightning is in the forecast.
 Dress for changing temperatures as you change elevation.
 Challengers will be responsible for carrying their own water and snacks.
 Check out the trail map.

 Registration is limited to the first 250 challengers, so sign up today.

 Please download, complete, and email the Waiver and Release Form.
 The form must be received prior to your participation in the event.
-And remember that your Summit Challenge registration includes two beer tickets for the Fourth Annual Wine, Beer, & Spirits Festival!
+And remember that your Summit Challenge registration includes two beer tickets for the Fifth Annual Wine, Beer, & Spirits Festival!
 Entry to the festival is free and the tickets can each be redeemed for a glass of beer or 3 wine/spirit samples.